 It's really natural for children to want us at a time of day when they will be leaving us for an extended period of time; we are the only mammals that make the choice of when the time is right for our offspring to sleep away from us, rather than the young making the choice themselves.

-Culturally this can vary a lot as well.
+Culturally this can vary too.

 Sleep cycles change throughout our lives, so try as much as possible to have realistic expectations of children, please reach out for support if you are going through a difficult season of sleep deprivation.
 We are here to support and listen.